24 hrs in Bologna

 This neighbourhood is not dedicated to fashion, but rather to the pleasures of the palate, with its historic food and wine delis and quaint restaurants serving Lambrusco wine, tigelle bread and fresh pasta with piping hot ragù sauce.

-In the Quadrilatero you’ll also find the Mercato di Mezzo [Market in the Middle], an unparalleled place for friends and Bolognese traditional food.
+In the Quadrilatero you’ll also find the Mercato di Mezzo [the Middle Market], an unparalleled place for meeting up and traditional Bolognese food.

 Its history reaches back to the Middle Ages.
 After the Unification of Italy, it was transformed into the city’s first covered market.
 Today it’s a great example of how tradition has been modernised.